 - The DevOps team can’t help with governance either.
 The tools they work with are designed to identify and fix software, not errors in PMML, Python, or other languages used in model creation.
 Maintaining model lifecycle across the enterprise is simply not in their skill set.

 - IT would welcome a way to bring greater efficiency to the process of deploying models in the array of applications that business units rely upon.
-But IT very likely has responsibility for managing a complex, heterogeneous computing environment and the CIO is understandably worried about incurring greater technical debt.
+But IT very likely has responsibility for managing a complex, heterogeneous computing environment and the CIO is understandably worried about incurring greater technical debt and Shadow AI.

 - The rest of the C-suite, however, sees the competitive advantage rivals are obtaining through AI and are being pressured by investors and the board to scale their use of AI across a wider array of internal and market facing applications and processes.